gis-ops/docker-valhalla/README.md

 - `server_threads`: How many threads `valhalla_service` will run with.
 Default is the value of `nproc`.
 - `path_extension`: This path will be appended to the container-internal `/custom_files` (and by extension to the docker volume mapped to that path) and will be the directory where all files will be created.
 Can be very useful in certain deployment scenarios.
 No leading/trailing path separator allowed.
 Default is ''.
 - `serve_tiles`: `True` starts the valhalla service.
 Default `True`.
+- `tileset_name`: The name of the resulting graph on disk.
+Very useful in case you want to build multiple datasets in the same directory.
+Default `valhalla_tiles`.

 ## Container recipes